uc-python/python-for-web-scraping/01-review/README.md

-# Module Template
+# Module 1: Review of Basic Python for Data Science

-This repo serves as the basis for new education slideshow modules that I build.

-Right now, I'm using a [fork](https://github.com/eswan18/remarker2) of [`remarker`](https://github.com/tylerdave/remarker), in which I've added the ability to stitch multiple "sections" together into a single slideshow.

-On a Unix-y system, build your presentation with:
+After installing [remarker2](https://github.com/eswan18/remarker2/tree/develop), on a Unix-y system, you can build the presentation with:
 ```bash
 make slides
 ```